What's it all about?

 Unlock the secret of canine communication during this interactive online workshop for dog owners.
 Learn how to understand and interact with your dog in a way that makes sense to them.

 Harriet has been working with dogs and their humans for several years.
 She has worked as a trainer and behaviourist in both London and Melbourne, and is the Founder of All Dogs Are Good.
 She is a full member and country representative of the Pet Dog Trainers of Europe, and runs workshops in Australia and abroad.
-This year she is speaking at the Annual Conference of the Pet Dog Trainers of Europe in Rome.
 She has learnt from some of the big names in training, including Turid Rugaas, Anne Lill-Kvam and Winkie Spiers.
 She is mad about dog behaviour and loves observing and learning from all the dogs she encounters!